-The header - The header part contains the basic information of the selected campaign.
+The header part contains the basic information of the selected campaign.
 In order to understand the impact of the possible issues, you will find the volume and average open rate of the campaign here.
 We use these metrics as benchmarks when we identify ISP-related issues.

 There is also a link here to our Deliverability Advisor tool, which provides highly targeted guidance on how to optimize your content for great deliverability.
 For more information, see Deliverability Advisor.

-The table - This section is about the domain-based campaign deliverability performance.
+This section is about the domain-based campaign deliverability performance.

-The pie chart - The pie chart shows the distribution of the top 10 target domains for the selected campaign.
+The pie chart shows the distribution of the top 10 target domains for the selected campaign.

 Color-coding of the report